 Identity in youth is transient, continuously blossoming with a beautiful angst and energy that is hard to recount now.
-Somewhere along the way, time begins to shift and patterns begin to stick and commitments and calendar dates trump spontaneous adventures.
+Somewhere along the way, time begins to shift and patterns begin to stick and commitments and calendar dates overtake spontaneous adventures.
 One year inconspicuously turns into the next, passing in the cold January night.
-I chased my identity, as most young people do, as it bounced for years between the ideas of who I might someday be- a student, a photographer, a roommate, a caregiver, a wife.
+I, like most young people, chased my identity as it bounced for years between the ideas of who I might someday be- a student, a photographer, a roommate, a caregiver, a wife.
 All ultimately fleeting.

 In the early Fall of 2010, as the cyclical trend was shifting from beach bags to backpacks, my identity was shifting from who I was to who I will forever be: a mother.
 Becoming a mom was grounding in a way I had never admired before.
 I became instinctively fixated on the immediate needs, impending joys and continuous hardships of any given moment.
 Surrendering to a place of new motherhood that temporarily transcends all concept of time.
 Glowing with the blissful insanity only a mother can sustain.

 In the early days of parenthood, the outside world ceased to exist.
 Bus stops and party hats are traded for sleepless nights and days spent meticulously watching as his tiny feet grow right through his clothes: newborn, 3 months, 6 months.
 New parents mark time in months and milestones, analyzing each smirk and burp, trying to enjoy what’s in front of us while anxiously awaiting what’s ahead – progress and endless potential.